 Music is extremely strong at Northampton High School.
 It helps students build relationships and confidence and provides many formal and informal performance opportunities throughout the year.
 The school benefits from connections with many professional working musicians and is staffed by a dedicated and talented team of permanent and peripatetic staff.
 The facilities have recently been refurbished and include 8 practice areas and 2 recording studios.
-Sibelius and Logic software are available for composers and are used to great effect each year.
+Sibelius and Logic software are available for composers.